kitajs/docs/concepts/jsdocs.md

 ::: tip

-Prefer using authentication through a Kita Provider instead of using this tag.
+Prefer using authentication through a Kita Provider and use this tag only to document it.

 :::